-To get started with retail arbitrage on Amazon, you need products with a profit margin, a seller account, and apps to help you with pricing.
+To get started with retail arbitrage on Amazon, and create a sustainable business model, you need products with a profit margin, a seller account, and apps to help you with pricing.

-With this method, you don’t spend your own money to buy the product, so you don’t have to invest anything out of your pocket.
+With this method, you don’t spend your own money to buy the product, so your initial investment won’t include anything out of your pocket to start your Amazon business.
 There’s always the potential that you won’t be able to find exactly what someone ordered, though.
 That translates to wasted time and effort (and gas in your car) to track down the item, a canceled order, and an upset customer.

 That’s why many conducting retail arbitrage catch the clearance and sale products first, then list and sell them.

 Generally, if you don’t get a discount on the retail price, you should skip it.
 Profit margins are a big part of making money online.
 If you don’t make anything from the sale, then what’s the point?

 To sell anything on Amazon, you must first sign up for an Amazon Seller account.
 You have two options: an individual seller account or a professional seller account.

 For a step-by-step guide to creating your account, check out How to Sell on Amazon.

 The individual seller account is ideal for a retail arbitrage seller just getting started and testing the waters.
 Instead of a flat monthly fee, you’ll pay $0.99 per item plus sales commissions.
 The commission is based on the product category.